Refresh

 You could create more layers but from our experience we've seen this working quite well.

-Some critical bugs takes longer than usual to resolve.
-In such a case user should be periodically updated about the status of resolution.
+Some critical bugs take longer than usual to resolve.
+In such cases, users should be periodically updated about the status of resolution.
+NIST's incident response guidelines recommend regular communication intervals during extended resolution periods to maintain customer trust.

 In many cases users are unable to use your service and not keeping them informed will only push them to abandonment.
 Not only that, you risk getting a bad recommendation from them.